Equity in St. Vrain Valley Schools

 For over a decade, St. Vrain has offered high-quality preschool programs in every school community.
 Research has shown that robust and high-quality early childhood education programs is pivotal to ensuring equity and giving students a strong foundation for academic growth and success.

 In addition to high-quality preschool programs, St. Vrain Valley Schools has offered full-day kindergarten in all elementary schools for over a decade.

 Full-day kindergarten programs improve the health prospects of low-income and racial and ethnic minority children, based on evidence that full-day programs substantially improve reading and mathematics achievement—determinants of long-term academic and health-related outcomes (e.g., reduced teen pregnancy and risk behaviors)—when compared with half-day kindergarten or full-day kindergarten on alternating days.

 St. Vrain Valley Schools has invested millions of dollars in our schools.
 This has included the $16.6 million Race-to-the-Top grant, and the $3.6 million Investing in Innovation (i3) grant.
 These investments included significant upgrades to school buildings and classrooms, in addition to the wide implementation of STEM focus programming and the opening of the district’s Innovation Center.

-Innovation Center and Career Development Center
+Innovation Center and Career Elevation and Technology Center

 Pathways in Technology Early College High School